Stay Connected to Common Sense

 At the Store

 Think through tech purchases.
-From the Kindle Fire to the iPad Mini, handheld electronics are the hot new toys for kids this year.
+From the Kindle Fire HDX to the iPhone 6, handheld electronics are the hot new toys for kids this year.
 But many families get talked into expensive products their kids may not want or need.
 If there's any doubt in your mind, consider giving your kid an IOU for a gadget of their choice (with a price maximum) so you can shop for it together later when the pressure's off (and prices might be lower).

 Make use of retailers' "give back" programs.
 Many retailers -– from Safeway to Macy's -– offer customer-donation programs that turn small donations –- a dollar or two at checkout –- into big amounts for charities.
 These programs provide a convenient way for you and your kids to help out at the holidays.